sovrynn/ecdo/3-FORECASTING/README.md

 # Forecasting an Impending ECDO Rotation

 Goal is to predict when the next ECDO will happen.
-Recent climate and geo-state anomalies are in `EVIDENCE/PRESENT-CLIMATE-ANOMALIES`.
+- Recent climate and geo-state anomalies are in `EVIDENCE/PRESENT-CLIMATE-ANOMALIES`.
+- Impending cosmic alignments are in `EVIDENCE/IMPENDING-COSMIC-ALIGNMENTS`.

 ![](img/landscheidt-rosetta.jpg)